-They are also available as PDF or HTML Help files.
-You may have received a documentation CD with these files, or you can download the files from the Robelle web site.
+They are also available as PDF or HTML files.
+You can download the files from the Robelle web site.

 User Manual

 The user manual contains the full description of all the Qedit commands, as well as usage tips.
 The manual is up-to-date with all the latest changes incorporated in Qedit.
 To see only the changes in the latest version, see the "What's New" section of the manual, or see the change notice.